dewomser/testshop/README.md

 # Frontend Shop
-### Tiny Webhop clientside in html css and Javascript.
+### Tiny Webshop clientside in html css and Javascript.
 No Serversidescript needed

 Vibecoded from gemini-cli .
 Made after heavy discussion with AI.
 After then node.js is no longer needed, Nothing to be installed.
 Just copy it at any place you like.
 Even at your PC without any Server.